benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 # Proposal

 ## Change Withdrawal Address Rebroadcast Delay
-Beacon node clients optionally implement a "change withdrawal address rebroadcast delay" that creates an optional delay in rebroadcasting change withdrawal addresses (suggested to default to 2000 seconds (>5 epochs), set to 0 seconds for no delay, or set to -1 to only rebroadcast requests matching a Change Withdrawal Address Broadcast signature or Change Withdrawal Address Acceptance list).
+Beacon node clients optionally implement a "change withdrawal address rebroadcast delay" that creates an optional delay in rebroadcasting change withdrawal addresses (suggested to default to 2000 seconds (>5 epochs), or set to 0 seconds for no delay, or set to -1 to strictly rebroadcast requests matching a Change Withdrawal Address Broadcast signature or Change Withdrawal Address Acceptance list).
 This setting will allow change withdrawal address requests time for peer replication of client accepted valid requests that are preferred by the community.
 This can prevent a "first to arrive" critical race condition for a conflicting change withdraw address.

 ## Change Withdrawal Address Broadcast
 Support a file of lines specifying "validator index,current withdrawal public key,proposed execution layer withdrawal address,consensus layer signature" which will instruct nodes to automatically submit a one time change withdrawal address broadcast message for each valid line.
 This file will give all node operators an opportunity to ensure their valid change withdrawal address messages are broadcast and heard by nodes during the first epoch supporting the change withdrawal address operation.
 It will also instruct nodes to perpetually prefer accepting and repeating signatures matching the signature in the file, and reject accepting or rebroadcasting messages which do not match a signature for a given withdrawal credential.